Skip to main content Skip to local navigation

 Image of Amanda De Lisio

-Amanda De Lisio is an Assistant Professor of physical culture, policy and sustainable development in the School of Kinesiology and Health Science, Executive Member of CITY Institute, and Co-Director of the Critical Trafficking and Sex Work Studies Research Cluster at the Centre for Feminist Research at York University.
-Her research is broadly interested in health, informality, and urban development in mega-event host cities.
-She previously collaborated with Coletivo Puta Davida in Rio de Janeiro, Brazil, to examine the impact of FIFA/Olympic construction on women and gender-diverse people in feminized, sexual labour.
-More recently, she is interested in feminist solidarities fomented in response to state violence and abandonment—namely, the collective action of women and LGBTQIA+ people in Rio de Janeiro and im/migrant women in Toronto.
-Her work has been funded by the Economic and Social Research Council in England, Mitacs Canada, and the Social Sciences and Humanities Research Council of Canada, and published in academic and popular presses in English and Portuguese.
+Amanda De Lisio is an Assistant Professor of Physical Culture, Policy, and Sustainable Development in the School of Kinesiology and Health Science at York University.
+She is also an Executive Member of the CITY Institute and Co-Director of the Critical Trafficking and Sex Work Studies Research Cluster at the Centre for Feminist Research.
+Her research, funded by the Economic and Social Research Council (UK), Mitacs Canada, and the Social Sciences and Humanities Research Council of Canada, explores feminist solidarities in response to state violence, particularly in Olympic and FIFA host cities.
+Her work has been published in both academic and popular presses in English and Portuguese.

-Tammy George is an interdisciplinary scholar and educator in the Faculty of Health, School of Kinesiology and Health Science in the area of Critical Socio-Cultural & Policy Studies in Sport & Physical Activity at York University.
+Tammy George is an interdisciplinary scholar and educator in the School of Kinesiology and Health Science.
 She is also a psychotherapy candidate at the Toronto Institute for Contemporary Psychoanalysis working with athletes, veterans and addictions.
 Her current research lies at the intersection of critical military studies, racial violence and mental health and explores the reconfiguration of racial and national subjectivities in an era of neoliberalism.
 Her current book manuscript entitled, “Be All You Can Be or Longing to Be: Racialized soldiers, the Canadian military experience and the im/possibility of belonging to the nation” examines the connection between military service, racial trauma and mental health with implications for how we wage war in the contemporary moment.

 Twitter: @drlyndzhayhurst @bicycles4devs @SSJDpodcast